segunofe/DeployProductionReadyCustomerSupport-AI-Agents-On-EKS/README.md

 1. **Strategy 1 — Self-Managed Track**: open-source components (vLLM, Milvus, Langfuse, Neo4j) running inside the EKS cluster.
 2. **Strategy 2 — Integrated / AWS-Managed Track**: the same agent logic, but swapping self-hosted pieces for AWS-managed services (Amazon Bedrock, AgentCore Memory, AgentCore Evaluations).

+For better understanding, instead of using Milvus for RAG and memory in Strategy 1, i used

 Both tracks share the same customer-facing agent code (built with the **Strands Agents SDK**) and the same **LiteLLM** model gateway — only the backing infrastructure changes.

 ---